Chapter 8.2: Customizing Output

 First, make sure you’ve installed the kennel:

-glang install fancy-terminal
+glang install https://github.com/george-language/fancy-terminal/releases/latest/download/fancy_terminal.kennel

 Then import it into your program: